narengan/cis/waf-custom-rules.md

 - Tell us whether you would like the requests to be outright blocked, or to be challenged in case of potential false positives.
 - Specify the domains to which you want these rules applied.
 Whether you want the rules turned on or off by default.

+*Note*: After your custom WAF rules are created, you must enable all custom rules for them to take effect.